BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/How-to-Install-Pak-Files.md

 ![overrides.png](/tutorials/overrides.png =x500)

-You will notice that the mods automatically went down to a new category called "overrides"
+You will notice that the mods automatically went down to a new category called "overrides".
+All mods that goes into overrides, are always enabled and should never be put in the load order.
+So therefore, leave them alone.
+BG3MM will automatically know which mods should be there.

+Brown mods, as Improved UI